jomellikesturtles/mdb-electron/README.md

 ### Run as electron project

-1. type `electron .` to run as electron project
+2. type `npm run start:electron` to build angular project and run as electron project
-2. type `npm run electron` to run as electron project
+3. type `npm run start:electron2` to build angular project as prod and run as electron project
+4. type `npm run electron` to run a built angular ui in an electron **window**
+5. type `electron .` to run as electron project

 ### Run as angular project

-1. comment/remove ipcRenderer related lines to make it run for localhost:4200

-2. type `npm start` to start as angular project
+1. type `npm start` to start as angular project
+2. open localhost:4200 on browser

 ## Code scaffolding